alfovo/pretty/_posts/2018-12-01-link-explorer.md

     <h3>The Design Challenge</h3>
     <p>
       Link Explorer is a free web tool that allows marketers to examine how their intelligent links are behaving and routing.
-Genius LInk is hoping that it will help their customers save time when testing how their intelligent links are behaving as they're being routed to various destinations around the world.
+Genius Link is hoping to save their customers time when testing how intelligent links behave as they're being routed to various destinations around the world.
     </p>
   </div>
 </div>